PatrickJonak/FinanceApp/README.md

 #### financeapp.client

-1. Create a Dockerfile with the following contents:
+1. Create the `Dockerfile` in `Financeapp\financeapp.client` with the following contents, if it doesn't exist:

     ```dockerfile
    FROM node:24